hpc/charliecloud/doc/tutorial.rst

 just specify a destination reference at push time.

-When you are prompted for credentials, enter your e-mail address (that you use to log into gitlab.lanl.gov) and copy-paste the PAT you created earlier.
+When you are prompted for credentials, enter your e-mail address (that you use to log into gitlab.com) and copy-paste the PAT you created earlier.

 ::